LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose \ac{distill}, a novel, LiDAR-free knowledge distillation scheme for M3D.
-It transfers geometric knowledge using mixup-based information asymmetry and a quality- and importance-weighted feature loss, strengthening the student's depth reasoning without requiring privileged depth information. \item We introduce \ac{tal}, a dynamic task alignment strategy that significantly improves prediction-to-ground truth assignment by incorporating a 3D MGIoU term.
-This enables better object localization by aligning predictions based on both 2D and 3D geometric quality. \item We propose \ac{cgi}, a lightweight inference strategy that restricts the costly 3D regression head to high-confidence regions.
-This effectively reduces head-level FLOPs and enables real-time inference without any degradation in detection accuracy. \item We demonstrate the effectiveness of our \ourmethod on three established datasets, KITTI, Waymo, and Rope3D. \ourmethod obtains state-of-the-art accuracy on all datasets, without relying on LiDAR, stereo, or geometric priors, and provides a new Pareto frontier for the accuracy-efficiency trade-off (\cf \cref{fig:teaser}). \end{itemize}
+Our main contributions can be summarized as follows: \emph{(i)}~We propose A2D2, a novel, LiDAR-free knowledge-distillation scheme for M3D.
+A2D2 transfers knowledge using MixUp-based information asymmetry and a quality- and impor\-tance-weighted feature loss, strengthening the student's depth reasoning without requiring privileged depth information. \emph{(ii)}~We introduce CM$_{\text{3D}}$, a prediction-to-ground truth assignment strategy that improves supervision by employing 3D cues. \emph{(iii)}~We propose CGI$_{\text{3D}}$, a lightweight inference strategy that restricts costly 3D regression to high-confidence regions, effectively reducing inference efficiency without a degradation in detection accuracy. \emph{(iv)}~We demonstrate a new accuracy-efficiency Pareto frontier (\cf \cref{fig:teaser}) of \ourmethod across a wide range of datasets, without relying on LiDAR, stereo, or geometric priors (\eg, inverse height-depth consistency).
+Additionally, \ourmethod leads to strong cross-view and domain generalization results.